Lithium-ion batteries are a key technology for e-mobility.

 Lithium-ion batteries are a key technology for the trendsetting European industries such as electric vehicles, portable electronic devices or a wide range of other applications where renewable energy is stored and supplied.
 The wide spectrum of applications opens a large market for the battery cells but also sets challenging requirements related to their energy/power density and cycle life.
 To reach these requirements, stable and high-performance carbons must be used as conductive additives.
-European lithium-ion battery manufacturers require a reliable, high volume supply of all critical raw materials from an EU-local source.
+European lithium-ion battery manufacturers require a reliable, sustainable and high volume supply of all critical raw materials from an EU-local source.

 - Acetylene Black (AB)